24 May 2019

 Christmas

-But if you’ve been running such trips for years, why not try something different next year?
+But if you’ve been running trips like this for years, why not try something different next year?

 Of course, the Loire Valley is famous for its spectacular châteaux, and at Christmas they become truly magical, with sumptuous decorations, beautifully carved nativity scenes and breath-takingly intricate sugar sculptures.